Nikon D810 versus Nikon D7100

 The Nikon D810 and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in June 2014 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D810) and an APS-C sensor.
 The D810 has a resolution of 36.2 megapixel, whereas the D7100 provides 24 MP.

-The physical size and weight of the Nikon D810 and the Nikon D7100 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Nikon D810 and the Nikon D7100.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D810 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D810 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (19 percent) than the Nikon D810.
 Moreover, the D7100 is markedly lighter (22 percent) than the D810.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.